marccvzs/striveworks-take-home/README.md

 It has a simple input field in the header along with a file upload button.
 These components render client side due to click event nature of them.
 On upload, the click event calls a route hander to upload the file to an image server.
 The images are also stored in a database.
 The search input field works as mostly a server component.
 On submit a server action is fired that redirects the user to the image they input

+ImageContainer:
+Houses an array of JSX of ImageCards that the user will see on the homepage.
+This list of cards are also links to their individual pages.

+ImageCard:
+A reusable component to display Image information like name and title as well as the image.

+Forms:
+Search
+Takes an input from a user and fires a server action on submit.
+The server action will redirect to the individual card page.

+Simple
+Take a click event from a user to trigger a file upload.
+The component will only accept images.

 Routes:
     /upload - method: POST
     /image/${id} - method: DELETE